Tottenham upset by resurgent Villa; Chelsea held at Forest

 BOOST FOR FOREST

-Nottingham Forest gave its Premier League survival hopes a boost with a 1-1 draw against Chelsea whose troubles on the road continued.
+Forest gave its Premier League survival hopes a boost with a point against Chelsea, whose troubles on the road continued.

-Forest has beaten Liverpool and Tottenham at the City Ground this season and looked strong against the 2021 European champion despite falling behind to Raheem Sterling’s opener for Chelsea in the 16th minute.
+Forest has beaten Liverpool and Tottenham at the City Ground this season and looked strong despite falling behind to Raheem Sterling’s opener for Chelsea in the 16th minute.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports